JudicialCouncilOfCalifornia/courtyard/README.md

 ### Code Style

 We use the automatic code formatter Prettier.
+If you use an IDE such as Sublime Text, VSCode, or similar, you can likely add a Prettier extension that will autoformat your files using Prettier rules on file save.
 If you're not using an IDE that integrates with it, you should run `npx prettier --write [filepath]` on all added or changed files before you submit a pull request.